pbl64k/coursera-proglang-practice/section-2/section-2-problems.md

 Write a function `has_passed` that takes a `final_grade` and evaluates to a `bool` indicating whether the given student has passed the class.
 The rules for determining that are the same as in the previous problem.
+Use pattern matching instead of option functions.

 **HINT:** You might want to use `pass_or_fail` here.